CFPAOrg/Minecraft-Mod-Language-Package/README-en.md

 ## About this Repository

-This is the repository of the project for translating Minecraft mods into simplified Chinese, currectly using a platform called Weblate which is similar to Crowdin.
+This is the repository of the project for translating Minecraft mods into simplified Chinese.

 This project aims to deal with certain problems where localizations are not accepted in time or simply fail to be accepted.